 The worst thing you can do when your pan starts to cool down is put it in cold water.
 Even if the Le Creuset enamelware itself was designed to be durable, heat shock may still cause cracks or loss of that surface coating.

-Heat shock is known as Thermal Shock causes the metal on your pans to contract and create very small little cracks inside of them.
+Heat shock known as thermal shock causes the metal on your pans to contract and create very small little cracks inside of them.

-This in turn making them more prone to breakage from intense heat in the future.
+This in turn makes them more prone to breakage from intense heat in the future.